-Director of ALE Property Group Limited, NSW Division Councillor of NSW Council of the Australian Institute of Company Directors, Deputy Chair of State Insurance Regulatory Authority, Director of Asbestos Safety and Eradication Council.
-Director of Fastbrick Robotics Ltd. Chair of Accounting Professional and Ethical Standards Board.
+Director of ALE Property Group Limited, Deputy Chair of State Insurance Regulatory Authority, Director of Asbestos Safety and Eradication Council.
+Chair of Accounting Professional and Ethical Standards Board.
+Director of Pacific Opera.

 Previously Ms Milne has been a Director of Australand Holdings Limited, Novion Property Group, Crowe Horwath Australia and various other public, private and not for profit organisations.